-There was an increase in the total number of recordables for the first three quarters of 2018 compared to the same period last year.
-There was also an increase in the rate of incidents.
-Leading causes of injuries this year were: slips, trips and falls (19 percent), strain or injury (13 percent), struck or injured by cut/punctured/scraped and motor vehicle (12 percent each).
-Based on the work activity being performed at the time of the incident, 28 percent of employee injuries were equipment related, 11 percent were bridge, 11 percent were work and vehicle use and 10 percent were related to mowing.
+It is believed that the conclusion of the individual and team safety incentive programs have resulted in a spike in reporting.
+This has contributed to the increase in the rate and the total number of recordable incidents.
+There was an 18 percent increase in the total number of recordables for 2018 compared to last year.
+There was also a 21 percent increase in the rate of incidents.
+Leading causes of injuries this year were: slips, trips, and falls (19 percent), strain of injury (14 percent), struck/injured by and cut/punctured/scraped (13 percent each).
+Based on the work activity being performed at the time of the incident, 29 percent of employee injuries were equipment related, 11 percent were due to vehicle use and 10 percent were related to mowing.

-OSHA private industry data is not yet available for 2017.
+\OSHA private industry data is not yet available for 2018.